Congratulations on your new house! Now is a great time to lay the foundation for a safe and secure home.

 Purchasing a new home is a big accomplishment, and while it might be easy to get lost in the excitement of purchasing and moving furniture, decorations, and even painting, it’s also important to look into keeping your new home and family safe.

-Whether you are interested in investing in a traditional home security system with professional monitoring (see our Simplisafe review here), or you would like to set something up that allows you to do the monitoring yourself (like iSmartAlarm), there are plenty of options out there for multiple levels of security.
+Whether you are interested in investing in a traditional home security system with professional monitoring (see our Simplisafe review here), or you would like to set something up that allows you to do the monitoring yourself (like iSmartAlarm or Notion), there are plenty of options out there for multiple levels of security.

 Of course, only you can decide what your risk level is and how safe you need to feel to sleep well at night!